 There was an excellent workshop last week, entitled ‘How is Technology Shaping the Energy Industry’, organised by Cambridge University Energy Network (CUEN).
-Once again, I found myself explaining why Hydrogen is a bad choice of energy vector for powering heavy goods vehicles.
+There was an interesting discussion about use of Hydrogen as an energy vector for powering heavy goods vehicles.
 The discussion prompted me to write a summary of the issues in this blog.

 There is nothing new here.
 Much of my analysis comes from an excellent article written by Ulf Bossel in 2006, entitled ‘Does a Hydrogen Economy Make Sense?’
 (Proc IEEE, Vol 94, No 10, pp1826–1837, 2006)

 Although generating and storing hydrogen seems like an attractive way to manage excess electricity production, the fundamental thermodynamics of the various processes makes it a very wasteful solution.
 Use of Hydrogen as a fuel only makes sense if sustainable energy is so abundant that we are willing to throw away most of it.
 This was the “inexhaustible energy” promise of Nuclear Fusion advocates in the 1970s.
 Unfortunately Nuclear Fusion is still “only 40 years away”.

 A more realistic view of the future is that it will be a significant challenge to generate enough sustainable electricity to replace fossil fuels for electricity generation and heat supply, worldwide.
 (See the late David MacKay’s excellent book on the subject ‘Sustainable Energy – Without the Hot Air’ for a numerate discourse on this subject.)